How to develop a Windows Runtime app

 - Descriptions of each app type (Windows Store app, Windows Phone Store app, and universal Windows app) and the associated project templates.

-- An intro to Blend (a design tool included with Visual Studio 2013), as well as short XAML and HTML Blend tutorials.
+- An intro to Blend for Microsoft Visual Studio 2013, as well as short Blend tutorials.

-Whether you're updating an app to engage with Cortana (XAML/HTML), creating a new universal Windows app that'll leverage a cloud-based back-end service, like Azure Mobile Services (XAML/HTML), or integrating another specific feature, these how-tos help you add functionality.
+These how-tos help you add functionality to your app, whether you're updating an app to engage with Cortana (XAML/HTML), creating a new universal Windows app that'll leverage a cloud-based back-end service, like Azure Mobile Services (XAML/HTML), or integrating another specific feature.

 This info contains task-specific code, so we've grouped the content by UI framework.